kobirhumayun/finance_management/README.md

 ## 1. Overview
 This project uses a containerized **Restic** solution for efficient, chunk-based deduplicated backups.
 The system automatically dumps the MongoDB database and syncs both the dump and the `uploads/` volume to a secure repository.

+### Platform notes
+- **Ubuntu:** All backup/restore commands below assume Docker Engine + Docker Compose Plugin are installed.
+Run them from the repository root with your deployment `.env` file in place so `MONGO_URI`, `MONGO_DB`, and Restic variables are available to the backup container.
+- **Windows:** Use Git Bash (or WSL) so Docker CLI commands and shell scripts execute correctly.
+When invoking `restore.sh`, pass the double-slash path (`//restore.sh`) to avoid Git Bash path mangling.

 ---

 ## 2. Setup & Configuration